Animal Cytogenetics and Comparative Mapping

-A mammalian homologue of Drosophila heterochromatin protein 1 (HP1) is a component of constitutive heterochromatinWreggett K.A. · Hill F. · James P.S. · Hutchings A. · Butcher G.W.b · Singh P.B.a
+A mammalian homologue of Drosophila heterochromatin protein 1 (HP1) is a component of constitutive heterochromatinWreggett K.A.a · Hill F.d · James P.S.c · Hutchings A.b · Butcher G.W.b · Singh P.B.a

 aCell Determination Group, Department of Development and Signalling, bMonoclonal Antibody Unit, Department of Immunology, and cConfocal Microscope Facility, Department of Cellular Physiology, AFRC Babraham Institute, Babraham, Cambridge, and dMRC Laboratory of Molecular Biology, Cambridge (UK)